ayltai/brewmymac.sh/README.md

 The documentation for the frontend can be found [here](frontend/README.md).

-The documentation for the infrastructure provisioning can be found [here](infra/README.md).
+The documentation for the infrastructure provisioning and deployment can be found [here](infra/README.md).